cs4404-mission1/writeup/README.md

 ```
 The server only has two ports open: SSH and HTTPS, and nmap cannot identify the http server.
 However, this still contains very useful information.
 One of `nmap`'s requests returned 404 and part of the 404 response was the word rocket.
 A simple web search of "rocket web server" returns information about the the Rust Rocket API.
 Now we know with what the webserver was built.

-The next step was to log in to the server using valid credentials and analize its communications.
-The server gives the user a cookie after successfully logging in, for example we recieved
+The next step was to log in to the server using valid credentials and analyze its communications.
+The server gives the user a cookie after successfully logging in, for example we received:
 ```
 votertoken:"DA%2FZytKeNZ+deMcdVhUo5TZM1j8YMI7arqOvwnc%3D"
 ```